Larry Nassar, the ex-USA Gymnastics doctor who sexually abused girls for decades, was stabbed 10 times in prison - KTVZ

 By Shawn Nottingham, Hannah Rabinowitz and Holly Yan, CNN

-(CNN) — Former USA Gymnastics doctor Larry Nassar was assaulted during an incident at the federal prison where he is housed in Florida, according to two sources familiar with the incident.
+(CNN) — Former USA Gymnastics doctor Larry Nassar, who was convicted of sexually abusing young athletes under the guise of medical treatment, was assaulted inside a federal prison in Florida, according to two sources familiar with the incident.

-Joe Rojas, president of the local correction officers’ union, tells CNN that Nassar was stabbed a total of 10 times, twice in the neck, twice in the back, and six times in the chest.
+Joe Rojas, president of the local correction officers’ union, told CNN Nassar was stabbed a total of 10 times – twice in the neck, twice in the back, and six times in the chest.
 Rojas credits corrections officers on the scene with saving Nassar’s life.
 Rojas says Nassar is in stable condition.

+Nassar has been serving a 60-year sentence for federal child pornography charges.

-A statement from the Bureau of Prisons confirms, “on Sunday, July 9, 2023, at approximately 2:35 pm, an inmate was assaulted at the United States Penitentiary (USP) Coleman II, in Sumterville, Florida.
+According to a statement from the Bureau of Prisons, “on Sunday, July 9, 2023, at approximately 2:35 pm, an inmate was assaulted at the United States Penitentiary (USP) Coleman II, in Sumterville, Florida.
 Responding staff immediately initiated life-saving measures.
 Staff requested Emergency Medical Services (EMS) and life-saving efforts continued.”

 An internal investigation into the incident is underway, the statement says.
 The inmate, who a source familiar confirmed is Nassar, was transported to a hospital for treatment.

-Nassar was sentenced in 2018 to up to 175 years in prison after more than 150 women and girls said in court he sexually abused them over the past two decades.
+In addition to his federal prison sentence, Nassar was sentenced in a Michigan state court to up to 175 years in prison after more than 150 women and girls said in court he sexually abused them over the past two decades.

 A total of 156 women gave victim impact statements in court, describing how they went to Nassar to receive treatment for sports injuries only to be sexually assaulted and told it was a form of treatment.

-Many of the women said when they spoke up about the treatment, they were ignored or their concerns brushed aside by organizations in power, primarily USA Gymnastics, Michigan State University and the US Olympic Committee.
+Many of the women said when they spoke up about the treatment, they were ignored or their concerns brushed aside by organizations in power, primarily USA Gymnastics, Michigan State University where Nassar was the gymnastics team doctor, and the US Olympic Committee.

 In 2021, victims of Nassar reached a $380 million settlement with USA Gymnastics, the US Olympic Committee and their insurers.